2nikol2/EE64/README.md

 # G21

+Quickstart Guide!

-G21 is a regular stand alone Windows application.
+G21 is a chess viewer.

-G21 simulates(full animation) Match of the Century - the World Chess Championship( 1972 ).
+G21 allows you to simulates, view in full animation, Match of the Century - the World Chess Championship( 1972 ).
 Bobby Fischer, USA ( 12½ ) vs Boris Spassky, USSR ( 8½ ).
 Fischer's win ended Soviet domination of the World Championship.

 G21 was designed with the goal to entertain you.
 G21 wants to show you beautiful game, played by masters.
 G21 is one of the best-looking chess simulators.
 The design and graphic is very expressive, elegant and powerful.
 It's just like favorite movie... you want to play it again and again...
 Ok...
 Now...
 Sit back...
 Relax... and Enjoy...

-G21 has many interesting features to play.
+Here are G21 features.

-1 - Start game and play the whole match in full animation mode.
+1 - Autoplay - start and play the whole match, move by move, automatically.
    - Enter - go to game...
    - Enter - start it...